NexPlayer/Android-SDK/advanced.md

 ### NexContentInformation Class Reference

 Provides information on content.
 This is returned by NexPlayer.getContentInfo.
 See that method for details.

-#### static String getMediaCodecMimeType (int mediaType, int codecType) [static] , [protected]
+#### static String getMediaCodecMimeType (int mediaType, int codecType)

 This method converts codec information to mime type.